Commercial bank money holds the key to a potentially safer tokenized economy

 - Banks can be vulnerable to criminal activities such as money laundering due to the large volumes of cash flowing through their systems.
 To combat this risk, governments and financial regulators have put in place a variety of policies and procedures to reduce the risk of money laundering and other illegal activities in the banking sector.

-- Some of these policies include Know Your Customer (KYC) requirements, which require banks to verify the identities of their customers and assess the risks associated with their transactions.
-Other policies include anti-money laundering (AML) regulations that require banks to report suspicious transactions and to have systems in place to detect and prevent money laundering.
+- Some of these policies include Know Your Customer ("KYC") requirements, which require Ohanae Securities to verify the identities of their customers and assess the risks associated with their transactions.
+Other policies include anti-money laundering ("AML") regulations that require Ohanae Securities to report suspicious transactions and to have systems in place to detect and prevent money laundering.

 It will be interesting to see how the adoption of tokenized commercial bank deposits and the use of OUSD could potentially transform capital markets and enable new forms of programmable money within the Ohanae Platform.